Eligibility:

 There are no formal educative requirements for this course.
 Applications will be considered on experience, commitment open-mindedness, and willingness to explore the unknown.

-Please Note: This is not a sit back and take notes type of course – your full and open engagement is warmly invited.
+This is not a sit back and take notes type of course – your full and open engagement is warmly invited.

 Each day of teaching:

-- Will be a complete learning experience but will include mindfulness practice from the very beginning.
+• Will be a complete learning experience but will include mindfulness practice from the very beginning

-- Will have discussion of ideas, inspirations and philosophy, but always embedded in experiential exploration rather than learning new theory.
+• Will have discussion of ideas, inspirations and philosophy, but always embedded in experiential exploration rather than learning new theory

-- Will creatively explore approaches to transcending our limited sense of self (ego) and our limiting ways of meeting the other.
+• Will creatively explore approaches to transcending our limited sense of self (ego) and our limiting ways of meeting the other

 Over the course of the 14 days, we will investigate teachings from sources such as Vedanta, the philosophy behind ancient Indian technologies for personal transformation, to the sudden awakening experienced through the art and wisdom of Zen.
 There will be Sufi poetry and whirling and Taoist ecology and magic, all within the framework of bringing inspiration, creativity and depth to our daily practices and relationships.
-All sources are approached with a deep and abiding respect to the cultural, ethnic and in some cases religious traditions they are based in.

-Attendance Requirement
+Attendance Requirement:

 A minimum of 80% attendance is required at timetabled teaching days.

-Upcoming Exeter intakes:
+Exeter

-Option 1 (Total Payable £1,115.00):
+Option 1 (Total Payable £1,175.00):

-- An Enrolment Deposit of £350.00 (Non-Refundable) followed by ONE instalment of £765.00.
+An Enrolment Deposit of £350.00 (Non-Refundable) followed by one instalment of £825.00.

-Option 2 (Total Payable £1,215.00):
+Option 2 (Total Payable £1,280.00):

-- An Enrolment Deposit of £350.00 (Non-Refundable) followed by TWO instalments of £432.50 (payable by standing order).
+An Enrolment Deposit of £350.00 (Non-Refundable) followed by two instalments of £465.00 (payable by standing order).

-Bespoke payment plans (Total Payable £1,215.00):
+Bespoke payment plans (Total Payable £1,280.00):

 In order to facilitate students, Iron Mill College has introduced Bespoke Payment Plans which can be tailored to meet your specific needs.
 Please contact us at 01392 219200 / enquiries@ironmill.co.uk for further information.